Pocaut/training-distilgpt2/README.md

     Load and use a pre-trained GPT-2 model.

-    Optionally fine-tune the model with custom text data.
+    Fine-tune the model with custom text data.

     Interact with the model through a Discord bot.